A rigid Leibniz algebra with non-trivial HL^2: Leibniz cohomology computations

-One may ask the general question whether for all finite-dimensional Lie algebras ${\mathfrak g}\not= k$ the hypothesis $H^2({\mathfrak g},{\mathfrak g})=0$ implies that $HL^2({\mathfrak g},{\mathfrak g})=0$.
-This assertion is true for non-trivial nilpotent Lie algebras, because Th\'eor\`eme 2 of \cite{Dix} shows that for a non-trivial nilpotent Lie algebra $\dim(H^2({\mathfrak g},{\mathfrak g}))\geq 2$ as its center is non-trivial.
-The assertion is also true for semisimple Lie algebras as we will see in the next subsection.
-The only remaining question is whether it is true for non-nilpotent solvable Lie algebras.
-This relies on the center of these, as the following theorem shows: If the center is zero, the assertion is true, if not, it should be rather easy to find a counter-example. \end{rem}
+We will consider in this subsection the question for which finite-di\-men\-sio\-nal Lie algebras ${\mathfrak g}\not= k$ the hypothesis $H^2({\mathfrak g},{\mathfrak g})=0$ implies that $HL^2({\mathfrak g},{\mathfrak g})=0$.
+This assertion is true for nilpotent Lie algebras of dimension $\geq 2$, because Th\'eor\`eme 2 of \cite{Dix} shows that for a non-trivial nilpotent Lie algebra $\dim\,H^2({\mathfrak g},{\mathfrak g})\geq 2$ as its center is non-trivial.
+The assertion is also true for semisimple Lie algebras by Proposition \ref{coh_vanishing_semi_simple} below.
+The assertion is also true for (non-nilpotent) solvable Lie algebras.
+In order to show this, let us elaborate a little on an article of Carles \cite{Car}.